+European

+Buckthorn

+European

-European Buckthorn European buckthorn is a tree that grows as a weedy shrub in North
+buckthorn is a

+tree that grows

+as a weedy

+shrub in North

 America.
+In

+Minnesota

-In Minnesota both common and glossy buckthorn are highly invasive.
+both common and glossy buckthorn are highly invasive.
 Originally, both species were brought to the United States to be sold as ornamental hedges.
-However, buckthorn easily escaped cultivation and popped up on disturbed patches of land and in the woods, forming dense thickets that shade out native plants.
+However, buckthorn easily escaped cultivation and popped up on disturbed patches of land and in the woods, forming dense thickets and shading out native plants.
 Birds spread the plant by eating its small, black berries and excreting the seeds.
 Although nurseries stopped selling buckthorn many decades ago, the plant has become established across much of the United State and Canada.

 If ignored, buckthorn can take over your woods.
-Buckthorn greens up earlier and stays green longer than most native shrubs.
+Buckthorn greens up earlier and stays green longer than most native plants.
 With a longer growing season, buckthorn not only grows faster than native plants, it also creates an unnatural layer of shade that stifles many native species growing underneath.
-Deer avoid eating buckthorn, and it has almost no natural predators or diseases in Minnesota.
-These combined factors mean little slows the plant down, except action on your part.
+Deer tend to avoid eating buckthorn, and it has almost no natural predators or diseases in Minnesota.
+These combined factors mean there is very little to slow the plant down, except action on your part.
 Buckthorn can be controlled by hand-pulling small plants and cutting larger plants, followed by stump removal or chemical treatment.